Manupriya1/Python-Pandas-Project-City-Schools/README.md

 <img width="880" alt="district 2" src="https://user-images.githubusercontent.com/69255270/114343218-50aa8080-9b12-11eb-9bf4-d6c4e0621929.png">

 ### How is the school summary affected?
+All the schools except Thomas High School remain unaffected.
+We can see the effect on Thomas high school in the picture below.

 <img width="876" alt="school district" src="https://user-images.githubusercontent.com/69255270/114345425-8c474980-9b16-11eb-913d-9ad0f248d1fb.png">

-How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

+As we can see in the picture above the overall score includig math and readinf score for Thomas High School has improved.

-How does replacing the ninth-grade scores affect the following:
+### How does replacing the ninth-grade scores affect the following:
-Math and reading scores by grade
+   - Math and reading scores by grade: The scores have improved for Thomas High School.
-Scores by school spending
-Scores by school size
+   - Scores by school spending: Remained unaffected
-Scores by school type
+   - Scores by school size:  Remained unaffected

 ## Summary:
 Four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs:
-1.
+1. The percentage of math score went up
+2. the percentage of reading score went up